openAFT/adaptthesis_weber/README.md

 ## Requirements

 To compile this thesis, one needs a TeX Live 2022 distribution.
 All figures in the thesis are compiled using scripts that are contained in this repository.
-This means, having installed the `adpatfx` and `adapsim` package, one can recreate all plots.
+This means, having installed the `adpatfx` package, one can recreate all plots.
 The `adpatfx` package installs dependency automatically needed for plotting.
-For Python version 3.10 or later is necessary.
+Python version 3.10 or later is necessary.
 Ideally one has also created a virtual environment.
 So in summary:

 1. TeX Live 2022
 2. Python 3.10 or Later
-3. `adaptfx` and `adapsim` package
+3. `adaptfx` package

 ## Reproduce

 If you want to reproduce the thesis, i.e. recompile it and recreate all the figures, do the following (ideally inside a virtual environment, like `venv`):

-First, install the dependencies from [adaptfx](https://github.com/openAFT/adaptfx) and [adaptsim](https://github.com/openAFT/adaptsim)
+First, clone and enter the repository, then install the dependencies from [adaptfx](https://github.com/openAFT/adaptfx)

-With the CLI of `adapsim` run
+With the `adaptsim` CLI run
 ```
 $ ast -f graphics/*.json
 ```